oVirt/v2v-conversion-host/docs/Virt-v2v-wrapper.md

   that the value should not be used to check if conversion succeeded or failed.
   (See below.)

+* `vm_id`: unique ID of the newly created VM.
+Available in OSP and RHV.

 Right before the wrapper terminates it updates the state with:

 * `finished`: with value `true`